LeHuyHongNhat/FlowerSearch/LIENCE.md

-Proprietary License
+PROPRIETARY LICENSE AGREEMENT

-Copyright (c) 2025 [Le Huy Hong Nhat].
+Copyright (c) 2025 Le Huy Hong Nhat.
 All Rights Reserved.

-This software and associated documentation files (the "Software") are the proprietary property of [Le Huy Hong Nhat] and are protected by copyright law.
-The Software contains valuable trade secrets and confidential information of [Le Huy Hong Nhat].

-No part of this Software may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of [Le Huy Hong Nhat].

-The following actions are strictly prohibited:

-1. Copying, modifying, or creating derivative works of the Software
-2. Reverse engineering, decompiling, or disassembling the Software
+This Proprietary License Agreement (“Agreement”) is entered into as of [Effective Date], by and between Le Huy Hong Nhat (“Licensor”) and the licensee (“Licensee”).

+1. Definitions
+   1.1 “Software” means the object code, source code, documentation, and related materials provided hereunder.
+   1.2 “Confidential Information” means all non‑public information disclosed by Licensor.

+2. Grant of License
+   Licensor hereby grants to Licensee a non-exclusive, non-transferable, revocable license to use the Software internally, solely for Licensee’s own business purposes and subject to the terms of this Agreement.

+3. Restrictions
+   Licensee shall not, without Licensor’s prior written consent:
+   a.
+Copy, modify, create derivative works of, or distribute the Software;
+   b.
+Reverse engineer, decompile, disassemble, or otherwise attempt to derive the source code;
-3. Removing or altering any proprietary notices or labels on the Software
+   c.
+Remove or alter any proprietary notices or labels;
-4. Distributing, sublicensing, or transferring the Software to any third party
+   d.
+Sublicense, distribute, or transfer the Software to any third party;
-5. Using the Software for any commercial purpose without explicit permission
+   e.
+Use the Software for any commercial purpose except as expressly permitted.

-Any unauthorized use of the Software is strictly prohibited and may result in severe civil and criminal penalties.
-[Le Huy Hong Nhat] will enforce its intellectual property rights to the maximum extent permitted by law.
+4. Ownership
+   The Software is licensed, not sold.
+Licensor retains all right, title, and interest, including all intellectual property rights.

+5. Confidentiality
+   Licensee shall protect the Confidential Information with the same degree of care as its own confidential information, but no less than reasonable care.

+6. Warranty Disclaimer
+   THE SOFTWARE IS PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.

+7. Limitation of Liability
+   IN NO EVENT SHALL LICENSOR BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, OR CONSEQUENTIAL DAMAGES.

+8. Termination
+   This Agreement is effective until terminated.
+Licensor may terminate immediately upon Licensee’s breach.
+Upon termination, Licensee must cease all use and destroy all copies.

+9. Governing Law and Dispute Resolution
+   This Agreement shall be governed by the laws of Vietnam.
+Any dispute shall be resolved by the courts of Hanoi, Vietnam.

+10. Contact Information
-For licensing inquiries, please contact: [Your Contact Information]
+    For inquiries, contact:
+    Le Huy Hong Nhat
+    Email: nhat050403@gmail.com

+By installing, copying, or otherwise using the Software, Licensee agrees to be bound by the terms of this Agreement.